 In October 2019 198 launched the inaugural Womxn of Colour Art Award.
 The new bi-annual Art award recognizes the inequities and additional barriers that Womxn of Colour often face in their practice as visual artists.
-It aims to provide financial and developmental support to assist UK based artists and artist collectives of all ages at a key point in their career.
-To support the process we were honoured to have a list of notable judges including; Barby Asante (artist, curator & educator), Claudette
+The award aims to provide financial and developmental support to assist UK based artists and artist collectives of all ages at a key point in their career.
+To support the process we were honoured to have a list of notable judges including; Amal Khalaf, Marlene Smith and Julia Forson

-We received over 100 applications from artists across the UK who self-identify as Womxn of Colour, including those who are emerging and self-taught.
+We received over 90 applications from artists across the UK who identify as Womxn of Colour, including those who are emerging and self-taught.

 This biannual award is a part of our ongoing commitment to support and honour Womxn of Colour artists within the UK.

-For any further enquiries on the award please email email@example.com
+For any further enquiries on the award please email: firstname.lastname@example.org email@example.com